 - Maybe I could study to be a yoga teacher! … but how I could study AND afford my mortgage?

 - Maybe I could start my own business! … but where would I find the energy when my life’s already so busy?

-Instead, I began to believe that maybe it was time to grow up and accept that life wasn’t always meant to be a great adventure.
+So little by little, I stopped dreaming.
+I told myself to grow up and slowly began to accept that life wasn’t always going to be a great adventure.

 There is where I was when minimalism found me: a little hopeless and very stuck.
 I was living on autopilot and just going through the motions of life.
 Without my dreams to inspire me, I felt suffocated and trapped.

 But then slowly, as I decluttered my life, my old self reappeared!

 Looking back, I know I’m not exaggerating when I say that minimalism gave me my life back.
 I’m not that far from 40 now but honestly, I feel as hopeful and optimistic about my future as I did in my early twenties.

 I don’t have everything figured out—not by a long shot—but after minimalism, I know in my heart that I’m finally living true to myself.
 It genuinely feels like anything is possible.

 If you enjoyed this post, then here are some resources to help you get started with minimalist living: